 My sister, Jenelle Summers, happens to be the number one earning coach in the Beachbody organization.
 And no, it’s not because I send her people, because I don’t.
 Trust me, I don’t do that.
 It’s because - it’s because of Marge and Bill, our parents.
 I think.

 My sister is just really kind and she’s hardworking and she’s sweet.
 And she’s honest and she helps people.
 And that’s it.
 There’s no secret.
 There’s no special SEO.
 There’s nothing funky she’s doing in social media.
 She’s just - she’s just doing her.
 She’s just her.
 And people are attracted to that.
 And she’s - I mean, we’re very different and very alike in many ways.
 Like, we both have integrity, as long as the day is.
 And we’re both honest and we’re both loyal and we both do what’s right.
 And we don’t take shortcuts.
 I tend to be more outspoken and more outgoing.
 She’s even a bigger people pleaser than me.
 She’s the nicest person in the whole world.
-Like, sometimes, I know I offend you and I’m like, “That’s your problem.
+Like, sometimes, I know I offend you and I’m like, “That’s your problem”.
 And my sister would be like, “Oh, my gosh.
 I’m so sorry.
-I’m so sorry.
+I’m so sorry”.
 And she would feel bad about it.
 Not that I don’t have a heart, I’m just saying she has a really big heart.

 And the reason why I’m telling you that is because it is a cool organization.
 And even though my primary passion and purpose in what I do day to day isn’t really necessary fitness.
 Fitness it still something I do for myself each day because it’s my drug.
 But my primary business, the place where I make the majority of my income and where I spend 90% of my time working on, is personal development and business development.
 It’s my online academies and seminars.